 Initially, guidelines in this area specified certain processes – such as thermal disinfection at 71℃ for a minimum of 3 minutes – for the extermination of harmful pathogens.
 This was changed with the emergence of thermo-chemical systems.

-With the publication of the BS EN 14065, however, alternative methods of disinfection were introduced for commercial laundries that had the job of cleaning hospital linen.
+With the publication of the BS EN 14065, however, alternative methods of disinfection were introduced for commercial laundries that had the job of cleaning hospital clothes.
 This allowed them to conduct their own processes of disinfection, provided that there was an effective system for verifying both the disinfection and the components of the system being used.

-Commercial laundries who are in the business of laundering hospital linen must, therefore, pay attention to the disinfection standards in place.
+Commercial laundries who are in the business of laundering hospital textiles must, therefore, pay attention to the disinfection standards in place.
 For more expedient operations, it may be fitting to adopt the same processes across all industries being catered to.

 As a first step, it’s crucial that these spaces are kept free of all animals and insects – birds included.
 This ensures that the cold water tank and the laundry, as a whole, are infection-free from start to finish.